rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 | Tensorflow       | ✅      |
 | XGBoost          | ✅      |

+Please review the section on [Known Limitations](#are-there-any-known-limitations) for details about what is expected not to work (and why).

-## Can I use this with Dask and PySpark?
+## Can I use this with Dask or PySpark?

-cudf.pandas is not designed for distributed or out-of-core computing (OOC) workflows today.
+`cudf.pandas` is not designed for distributed or out-of-core computing (OOC) workflows today.
 If you are looking for accelerated OOC and distributed solutions for data processing we recommend Dask and Apache Spark.

 Both Dask and Apache Spark support accelerated computing through configuration based interfaces.
 Dask allows you to [configure the dataframe